-Customer Discovery, discerning what a potential user wants and needs, is absolutely key to creating a viable, profitable company.
+Customer Discovery, discerning what a potential user wants and needs, is crucial to creating a viable, profitable company.
 The fundamental purpose of a startup is solving a problem faced in the market.
-This may seem an obvious statement, but it is largely assumed rather than explicitly explained by the founders.
+This may seem obvious, but often times founders skip validation and make assumptions.

 Several problems arise from this situation:

-- Principals within the company can have different interpretations, which can cause conflicting directives leading to an inefficient allocation of scare resources.
+- Principals within the company may have different interpretations, which can cause conflicting directives leading to inefficient allocation of scare resources.

 - Misdirected marketing and advertising activities can attract “unqualified” prospects wasting resources.